eBaoCloud/eBaoCloud-Client/README.md

 # eBaoCloud-dotNet-Client
-This project is aimed to provide an alternative way to easily integrate with eBaoCloud Thailand.
+This project is aimed to provide an alternative way to easily integrate to eBaoCloud Thailand.
 If you are building your application on Microsoft DotNet platform and don't want to consume eBaoCloud Thailand's restful API, it will be your right choice.